Multilevel Motion Planning: A Fiber Bundle Formulation: Introduction

-While there are many ways to formulate multilevel abstraction in motion planning, like quotient spaces \citep{zhang_2004, orthey_2018, brandao_2020}, constraint relaxation \citep{ferbach_1997, kim_2015}, and admissible heuristics \citep{pearl_1984, aine_2016}, we will use the terminology of fiber bundles \citep{steenrod_1951}.
-Fiber bundles provide the notions of bundle sections and restrictions, which will allow us to develop novel methods exploiting them for efficient sampling.
+To tackle this problem, we introduce the framework of fiber bundles~\citep{steenrod_1951, lee_2003} to robot motion planning.
+Fiber bundles are a convenient way to model multilevel abstractions, because they provide the useful concepts of bundle sections and restrictions.
+Both bundle sections and restrictions allow us to develop novel planning algorithms to exploit them for efficient sampling.
 Fig.~\ref{fig:pullfigure} illustrates these two notions, which we will introduce in more detail later.
-On the left we show a path section (an L1 fiber first section) on the Mobius strip \citep{mobius_1858} with base space $S^1$ (the circle).
-On the right, we show a path restriction on the torus with base space $S^1$.
-Our methods will construct such sections and restrictions to efficiently solve high-dimensional motion planning problems.
+On the left, we show an abstraction (a projection) from the torus $T^2$ to the circle $S^1$.
+A path on the circle (magenta) imposes a path restriction (dark grey) on the torus $T^2$.
+On this path restriction, we can find path sections (green), which are paths which project onto the path on the circle.
+The path on the circle acts here as a guide to quickly find solution paths.
+On the right of Fig.~\ref{fig:pullfigure}, we show the same scenario for the Mobius strip, which is a non-trivial fiber bundle~\citep{mobius_1858}.
+A tree (green) is shown on the path restriction (dark grey), where planning is restricted by the path on the circle (magenta).
+By constructing sections and restrictions, we can create novel motion planners, which are able to quickly find relevant regions in state space to plan in.
+This allows those planner to efficiently solve high-dimensional motion planning problems.
+An overview of our approach is shown in Fig.~\ref{fig:system}.